Woodbridge (CDP), New Jersey: Geography

-Woodbridge is in northeastern Middlesex County and occupies the central portion of Woodbridge Township.
+Woodbridge is located in northeastern Middlesex County and forms the central area of Woodbridge Township.
 It is bordered by several other communities within the township: Sewaren to the east, Port Reading to the northeast, Avenel to the north, Iselin to the northwest, Menlo Park Terrace touching the westernmost point of the CDP, Fords to the southwest, and Hopelawn to the south.
 The city of Perth Amboy borders Woodbridge CDP to the southeast.

 The New Jersey Turnpike runs through the southern part of Woodbridge CDP, while the Garden State Parkway runs along the community's western edge.
 Turnpike Exit 11 (Parkway Exit 129), in the southwest corner of the community, connects the two highways.
 U.S. Route 1 runs along the northwestern edge of the community, and U.S. Route 9 crosses the community west of its center.
 New Jersey Route 35 (Amboy Avenue) runs north–south through the heart of Woodbridge CDP.

 According to the U.S. Census Bureau, the Woodbridge CDP has a total area of 4.63 sqmi, including 0.03 sqmi of water (0.63%).

 Demographics

+Woodbridge first appeared as a census designated place in the 1990 U.S. census.